Forward Analysis and Model Checking for Trace Bounded WSTS: Deciding Trace Boundedness

-\end{proof} \begin{rr} We will refine the arguments of \autoref{lemma-exist-fork} in \autoref{sub:ubound}.
-In particular, n ote that a strategy where the $v_{i+1}u_{i+1}$ sequences are the shortest possible defines a means to perform an \emph{exhaustive} search for this particular brand of increasing forks, this at no loss of generality as far as boundedness is concerned.
-Thus our semi-algorithm is actually an algorithm. \end{rr}
+We will refine the arguments of \autoref{lemma-exist-fork} in \autoref{sub:ubound}.
+In particular, n ote that a strategy where the $v_{i+1}u_{i+1}$ sequences are the shortest possible defines a means to perform an \emph{exhaustive} search for this particular brand of increasing forks, this at no loss of generality as far as trace boundedness is concerned.
+Thus our semi-algorithm is actually an algorithm.